MisanthropicBit/colorise/README.rst

 - Cyan
 - White

-It is therefore best to stick to colors which are more likely to be present and correct, like 'red', 'blue' and 'green'.
+It is therefore best to stick to these systems colors which are more likely to be present and "correct", like 'red', 'blue' and 'green'.